by Texas Homesteader ~

 Make It Yourself

-Staying out of the stores is important when your belt is tightened.
+Staying out of the stores is important when funds are limited.
 I’ve written before about making our own laundry detergent and even a delightful scent booster for when I wanted a stronger fragrance for our clothes.
 I’m making my own sheer powdered makeup (and I love it, by the way!)
-Now’s the time for us to look at anything we used to purchase and ask ourselves: “Can we make that instead?”
+Now’s the time to look at anything that used to purchased and ask ourselves: “Can I make that instead?”

 Simplified Christmas